mmarco02/flappybird-ai/README.md

 # Flappy Bird Reinforcement Learning Environment
 This repository contains a custom Gym environment for training reinforcement learning agents on the Flappy Bird game.
-The environment is implemented using OpenAI Gym's gym.Env base class and integrates the Flappy Bird game through the flappybird module.
+The environment is implemented using OpenAI Gym's gym.Env base class and integrates the Flappy Bird game.

 ## FlappyBirdEnvironment
 ### Installation